kristapsk/raspibolt-extras/joinmarket.md

 * Read the basics: https://github.com/JoinMarket-Org/joinmarket-clientserver/blob/master/docs/YIELDGENERATOR.md

 * Look at the settings (`nano -w yg-privacyenhanced.py`) and change them if you want to.
-Defaults could be ok, but you could also lower minium CoinJoin transaction amount (`minsize`) to 100000 sats (0.001 BTC, default is 1000000 sats or 0.01 BTC).
-Also current relative CoinJoin maker fee (`cjfee_r`) default is 0.02%, you might want to rise it to 0.03%, as it is what Wasabi Wallet charges per anonimity set (`cjfee_r = 0.0003`).
-Note that values are approximations, yg-privacyenhanced will randomize them a little bit, due to privacy reasons.
+Defaults should be ok, but you could, for example, raise relative CoinJoin maker fee (`cjfee_r`) from 0.02% to 0.03%, as it is what Wasabi Wallet currently charges per anonimity set (`cjfee_r = 0.0003`).
+Note that values are approximations, yg-privacyenhanced will randomize them a little bit, for privacy reasons.

 * Run the yield generator
 ```